kwartzlab/kos-base/README.md

 Every user is created with the password `secret`.

 #### Test Email ####
+Set up a free development SMTP server.
+No emails will actually be sent!

-1. Sign up for mailtrap.io
+1. Sign up for mailtrap.io and follow the prompts to create a mailbox
-2. put the smtp credentials in the .env file
+2. Put the smtp credentials in the .env file
+3. View emails sent to mailtrap.io here: https://mailtrap.io/inboxes

-Use the following to send the new member email to a specific address:
+Use the following to send the new member email to a specific address.
+Can be used in the production instance too.
 ```
 php artisan email:memberapp --email=<members email> --recipient=<your email>
 ```